sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 In View, check whether required permissions have been granted before processing an event.

 In ViewModel (and possibly in Bloc), request and grant app permissions if not yet done.

+#### [GUIDELINE] Be careful when using package "permission_handler".

+It has been noticed that, while package "permission_handler" is flexible, it will silently fail on iOS Simulator when dealing with location permissions.
+Use "geolocator" package's internal permission API instead.